Spaces, Poetics and Voids

 Defining borders is the tool used to determine within the urban fabric what is superfluous and what is worth keeping, what is necessary and what can be forgotten.
 Creating borders is a way of deciding the place where things will be initiated, the space where events can occur, things emerge, people move, where traces can be left behind and memories created.
 Borders are the limits beyond which the unexpected can unfold and the invisible becomes apparent.

 Figure 5.
-BORDERS
+Borders.

 Repetition